-Michael Farley joined the executive staff of the Ohio Department of Insurance in January 2011 as Assistant Director for Legislative Affairs.
+Michael Farley joined the Ohio Department of Insurance in January 2011 as Assistant Director for Legislative Affairs.
 Farley leads the legislative program, regularly interfacing with the Ohio General Assembly, Congress, other government agencies, and other stakeholders.
 He also manages the rule making process for the Department and coordinates interaction before the Joint Committee on Agency Rule and Review (JCARR).

 Previously, Farley spent four years as the Director of Government and External Relations for the American Red Cross, representing the organization before Ohio government and the state’s Congressional delegation, and other nonprofit organizations.
 He developed and oversaw the Ohio Disaster Readiness Project, which increased human resource capacity for disaster planning and response for the Red Cross in Ohio.
 Farley has also served as a Legislative Liaison for former Governor Bob Taft, overseeing legislative activity for many state agencies, including the Ohio Department of Insurance.
 He assisted in passage of major policy initiatives such as civil justice reform and education reform.